snps-achim/nestjs-swagger-typeorm-problem/README.md

 ## Problem

-When using latest "@nestjs/swagger": "7.2.0" and  "@nestjs/typeorm": "10.0.1", then the  NestJS application start is failing during bootstrap with "Error: A circular dependency has been detected (property key: "level").
+When using latest "@nestjs/swagger": "7.2.0" and  "@nestjs/typeorm": "10.0.1", then the  NestJS application start is failing during bootstrap with "Error: A circular dependency has been detected (property key: "someKey").
 Please, make sure that each side of a bidirectional relationships are using lazy resolvers".

 ### Root cause
  `"reflect-metadata": "^0.1.13"` is required for `@nestjs\swagger` to work.